Bubba Ray Dudley: Return to WWE (2015–2018)

 On the February 8 episode of Raw, the Dudley Boyz attacked The Usos after a match involving them against The New Day and Mark Henry, thus turning heel in the process.
 Explaining that they did not come back to WWE to be a "nostalgia act" and reminding the fans that they are "the baddest tag team on the planet", the Dudley Boyz abandoned using tables.
 In the following weeks, the Dudley Boyz and The Usos began a feud, setting up a tag team match between the two teams at WrestleMania 32, where the Dudley Boyz lost to The Usos.
 The following night on Raw, the Dudley Boyz defeated The Usos in a tables match, breaking their vow to never again use tables and officially ending the feud.
 Afterwards, the duo were interrupted by the debuting Enzo Amore and Colin Cassady, who proceeded to insult them and ignite a new feud.
-In a tournament set up by Shane McMahon to determine the new number 1 contenders to the WWE Tag Team Championship, they would defeat The Lucha Dragons to advance to the semi-finals, where they clashed with Enzo Amore and Colin Cassady in a losing effort.
+In a tournament set up by Shane McMahon to determine the new number 1 contenders to the WWE Tag Team Championship, they would defeat the Lucha Dragons to advance to the semi-finals, where they clashed with Amore and Cassady in a losing effort.
 On July 19 at the 2016 WWE draft, the Dudley Boyz were drafted to Raw.
 At SummerSlam, they would lose to Sami Zayn and Neville.

 The Day after SummerSlam, the Dudley Boyz announced that they were announcing their departure from WWE on that night's Raw.
 During their farewell segment, they were confronted by The Shining Stars.
 After receiving insults from The Shining Stars, the Dudley Boyz attacked them, turning face once again in the process.
 As they set up Primo for a 3D through a table, Luke Gallows and Karl Anderson attacked both Bubba Ray and D-Von, sending D-Von through the table.

-On January 22, 2018, the Dudley Boyz appeared on the Raw 25 Years episode when they interrupted a fight between the team of Heath Slater & Rhyno and Titus Worldwide (Apollo Crews and Titus O'Neil), and gave a Dudley Death Drop to Heath Slater through a table.
+On January 22, 2018, the Dudley Boyz appeared on the Raw 25 Years episode when they interrupted a fight between the team of Heath Slater and Rhyno and Titus Worldwide (Apollo Crews and Titus O'Neil), and gave a 3D to Heath Slater through a table.
 The Dudley Boyz were inducted into the WWE Hall of Fame Class of 2018.

 Return to the independent circuit (2016–2017)

 On August 28, 2016, it was announced that Team 3D would be competing at Insane Championship Wrestling's Fear and Loathing IX event on November 20, 2016.

 On September 17, 2016, at House of Hardcore 18, LoMonaco reprised his Bully Ray character as he saved Tommy Dreamer from "Broken" Matt Hardy.
-He later threatened to Matt that he'll put him on the table like what he did to Dixie Carter.
+He later threatened Hardy that he would put him on the table like what he did to Dixie Carter.

-At Delete WCPW, LoMonaco defeated his long time rival Matt Hardy in a No Disqualification Match with the help from Adam Pacitti.
+At Delete WCPW, LoMonaco defeated Hardy in a No Disqualification Match with the help from Adam Pacitti.
 He was defeated by Drew Galloway in a No Disqualification Match for the WCPW Championship.